 Mostarda di Cremona Frutta Mista is an unusual specialty originating in Cremona, in the Lombardia region of Italy.

-While it has the taste and sweetness of citrus fruits, Mostarda also contains mustard oil, which accounts for its “kick”.
+While it has the taste and sweetness of citrus fruits, Mostarda also contains mustard oil, accounting for its “kick.”

-It is traditionally served with a variety of foods such as cold boiled meats, hams, and pork loin, roasted turkey, leg of lamb, cheeses, and game.
+It is traditionally served with various foods such as cold boiled meats, hams, pork loin, roasted turkey, leg of lamb, cheeses, and game.

 Mostarda di Cremona origins

-They used this aromatic mixture to preserve fruit for long periods of time.
+They used this aromatic mixture to preserve fruit for long periods.
 Eventually, the fruit preserved in this manner came to be known as Mostarda.

 Albeit the origins of Mostarda go back to the 14th Century, its use spread only in the mid 17th Century, especially among farmers in Northern Italy.